DeveshDFG/amaranth-codify-platform/README.md

 docker-compose exec web pnpm exec prisma migrate dev
 ```

 This will apply the migrations to the database.
-Make sure to push the migration files to the repository, including those in `./prisma/generated`.
+Make sure to push the migration files to the repository.

+If there are migrations pulled from the repository that haven't been applied to your local database, run the same command to apply them:

 ## Contributing